Flajakay/vsquest/README.md

 # VS Quest

+It is a fork of the original mod with the addition of functionality required by the alegacy.online server.
+But, of course, you can use it as well.

-Die Mod aims to add Quests to Vintage Story.<br>
+Mod aims to add Quests to Vintage Story.<br>
 It should also enable you to easily add your own quests to the game as well as your own questgivers.<br>
 <br>
 If you want to use this as a base for creating your own quests, please have a look at this **[example](example)**.
 The most important aspects to take care of are the **[quests.json](example/assets/vsquestexample/config/quests.json)** as well as the **[questgiver behavior](example/assets/vsquestexample/entities/questgiver.json#L229-L235)**<br><br>